 This financial empowerment program assists low-income families and individuals in Orange County, getting them on the road to financial independence through coaching, education, and other resources.

-Individuals and families can enroll in a free 7-week financial literacy series that covers a range of topics like being financially prepared for disasters, how to save, credit scores, and coming up with a spending and savings plan.
+Stay tuned for more details on an upcoming financial literacy series that covers a range of topics like being financially prepared for disasters, how to save, credit scores, and coming up with a spending and savings plan.

 UpSkill OC bridges the skills gap by providing job training and matching underemployed adults with livable-wage, middle-skill occupations.
 What does middle-skill mean?
 It’s a job that requires more than a high school diploma but less than a four-year degree.